riki-pedia/ft-to-inv/README.md

 - Can be scheduled to run on a cron schedule
 - Supports environment variables, CLI args, and a config file
 - Dry run mode to check for errors without making changes
+### Why should I give you my Invidious token?
+Your Invidious token is only used to authenticate with the Invidious API.
+It is optional to use the API, you can run in no-sync mode to generate the invidious-import.json file without contacting the API.
+If you do give me the token, it's encrypted at rest using your system keychain via the keytar package.
+The encryption is done using a passphrase that you provide, which is stored securely in your system keychain.
+The passphrase is only used to encrypt and decrypt the token.
+The default passphrase is "ilikewaffles" + 8 random hex characters.
+If you want to change the passphrase, you can delete it from your keychain and the tool will prompt you again.
 ### Config
 There's a config file that you can use to further change the program.
 The config is read after environment variables and CLI arguments, here's the order:
 `cli args > environment variables > config`.